Sean Vanaman

-Sean Vanaman (born June 16, 1984) is an IrishAmerican video game designer, writer, and podcaster.
+Sean Vanaman (born June 16, 1984) is an American video game designer, writer, and podcaster.
 He was the co-project leader and lead writer of The Walking Dead, and Puzzle Agent 2.
 He also wrote the third episode of Tales of Monkey Island, and was the designer of Wallace & Gromit's Grand Adventures, and the writer of the third episode, Muzzled.
 He was one of the regular hosts of the Idle Thumbs podcast and is one of the co-founders of Campo Santo, the company that produced Firewatch.

 Early life

 Vanaman was born and raised in Cork, Ireland.
 He and his family moved from Ireland to the United States.

 Career

 While studying at University of Southern California, Vanaman interned at Buena Vista Games (later renamed Disney Interactive Studios) in their creative development group.
 This group put together the initial concept and pitch for Epic Mickey in 2003.
 After graduation, he worked as an associate creative development producer at Disney Interactive.
 In 2008, Vanaman took a position at Telltale Games as a writer and game designer.
 He worked on Wallace & Gromit's Grand Adventures, Tales of Monkey Island, and Nelson Tethers: Puzzle Agent before becoming project lead on Poker Night at the Inventory and The Walking Dead.

 On September 18, 2013, he and Jake Rodkin left Telltale and joined with Olly Moss and Mark of the Ninja lead designer Nels Anderson to found Campo Santo.